delriaan/book.of.utilities/pkg/README.md

 # ![book](book_small.png) Book of Utilities

 *book.of.utilities* seeks to facilitate execution of those repetitive, ad-hoc tasks often encountered during data processing.
+Use `remotes::install_github('delriaan/book.of.utilities, subdir = "pkg")` to install.

 The following functional families are covered in book.of.utilities: